turingschool/curriculum/source/paths/elevate/systems_setup.markdown

 You'll of course need a Heroku account.
 If you don't have one already, head over to https://id.heroku.com/signup and create one.

+#### Setup a Credit Card

+For our exercises we'll be adding capabilities that go beyond the free plan.
+Your account must have a credit card registered to be able to add these paid features.

+**However**, we'll give you a code during the class that will credit your account for more than we spend.

 ### Salesforce Developer Account

 You probably have a Salesforce developer account already, but if not create one now: https://events.developerforce.com/signup